 Free Weight Exercises for Osteoporosis

-Free weight exercises for osteoporosis can be a very effective part of any bone building exercise program.
-In the video, I demonstrate how to safely handle free weights if you have osteoporosis and make them an effective part of your exercise for osteoporosis program.
+Free weight exercises can be a very effective part of any osteoporosis exercise program.
+In the video, I demonstrate how to safely handle free weights if you have osteoporosis.
+I explain how to make them an effective part of your exercise for osteoporosis program.

-Here are a few important tips to follow if you decide free weight exercises for osteoporosis are the way you want to incorporate weight bearing into your osteoporosis exercise program:
+Here are a few important tips to follow if you use free weights:

 - If possible, find a gym with raised benches or racks to accommodate the weights.